 Japan is well known for its expensive fruits and for a long time, fruit was not eaten regularly by common people.
 Between the Taisho period (1912-26) to the early Showa era (1926–89), fruits became more accessible, but still were considered a luxury item and were often bought as gifts or souvenirs.

 Speciality fruit retailers began to pop up around train stations across Japan, making it easy and convenient for people to purchase high quality fruits on the way home from their travels.
-These fruit shops also began to open "fruit parlors" closeby serving their fruits on parfaits, cakes and even in sandwiches.
+These fruit shops also began to open “fruit parlors” closeby serving their produce on parfaits, cakes and even in sandwiches.
 This meant that their fruits could be enjoyed in a single sitting at a more affordable price.

 It is widely believed that the fruit sando originated either from Tokyo or Kyoto.
 Since these cities were central in Japanese business and administration, many people would be passing through their major stations, making them ideal locations to set up luxury fruit stores.